peterweissbier/windows-settings/README.md

 https://rentry.co/uninstall_edge

+##
+open regedit

+go to the key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer

+create a new dword 32 with the name HubMode and change its value to 1

-## get the old context menu from windows 10 back
+## (windows 11) get the old context menu from windows 10 back

 1. open windows terminal